kairosagency/CacheableBundle/README.md

 ```

-And you can setup a minimal config in your config.yml :
+Minimal/optional config for your config.yml :

 ```
 kairos_cache: ~